Middletown Township, Delaware County, Pennsylvania: Education

-The township is also serviced by the Middletown Free Library.
+The township is served by the Middletown Free Library.

 Transportation

 As of 2019, there were 82.78 mi of public roads in Middletown Township, of which 24.88 mi were maintained by Pennsylvania Department of Transportation (PennDOT) and 57.90 mi were maintained by the township.

 U.S. Route 1 (Baltimore Pike) passes through the township from southwest to northeast, while Pennsylvania Route 352 crosses it from northwest to southeast.
 Pennsylvania Route 452 begins at PA 352 in the center of Lima and runs south.
 The township is 15 mi west of Philadelphia's Center City.

-Middletown Township is served by SEPTA's Media/Wawa Line at Wawa station, which opened on August 21, 2022, with a 600 car garage, and Elwyn station, providing train service to Philadelphia.
+Middletown Township is served by SEPTA Regional Rail's Media/Wawa Line at Wawa Station, which opened on August 21, 2022, with a 600 car garage, and Elwyn station, providing train service to Philadelphia.
+SEPTA provides Suburban Bus service to Middletown Township along Route 110, which runs between Penn State Brandywine and the 69th Street Transportation Center, Route 111, which runs between Chadds Ford and the 69th Street Transportation Center, Route 114, which runs between Wawa Station and the Darby Transit Center, and Route 117, which runs between Penn State Brandywine and the I-95 Industrial Park.